Brian Russell

-Brian William Russell (born February 5, 1978) is a former American football safety who played nine seasons in the National Football League (NFL) from 2001 to 2009.
+Brian William Russell (born February 5, 1978) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL) from 2001 to 2009.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2001 and last played for the Houston Texans.
-He played college football at The University of Pennsylvania and San Diego State University.
+He played college football for the Penn Quakers and San Diego State Aztecs.

 Russell has also played for the Cleveland Browns, Seattle Seahawks and Jacksonville Jaguars.

-Early days
+Early life

 Russell played at Bishop Amat High School in La Puente, California.
 His team won the Del Rey League championship in 1993, 1994, and 1995.
 As a senior quarterback, he led the team to the 1995 CIF Division I title.
 He was named All-Del Rey League and was awarded MVP honors at the annual East-West All-Star Game.